-- 3. Demonstrate knowledge of significant examples of the visual arts. - 4.
-Be prepared for ensuing courses of Art History and Studio Arts. - 5.
+- 4. Be prepared for ensuing courses of Art History and Studio Arts. - 5.
 Design and plan finished works of art. - 6.
 Create or manufacture finished works of art based on initial designs.

 This is the major pattern for students planning to transfer to a CSU.
 It is strongly recommended that students contact a GWC counselor to develop an official Student Educational Plan to discuss non-CSU universities, or if they have questions about the CSU AA in Art History for CSU Transfer.